Frequently Asked Questions (FAQs)

 What is considered a skilled trade?

-The definition of skilled trade is fairly broad, including but not limited to: Industrial millwright, marine technology, welding, HVAC, carpentry & construction, aerospace & aviation, collision repair, automotive technology, diesel technology, truck driving, and advanced manufacturing.
-Strongest consideration will be given to skilled trades in high demand areas.
+The definition of skilled trade is fairly broad, and includes but is not limited to: industrial millwright, marine technology, welding, HVAC, carpentry & construction, aerospace & aviation, collision repair, automotive technology, diesel technology, truck driving, and advanced manufacturing.
+Strongest consideration will be given to skilled trades in high-demand areas.

 What are the requirements of the pitch?